holguinj/markov-idris/README.md

 You can then run the resulting `markov` executable.
 It should print out a random sentence inspired by [The Library of Babel](https://archive.org/stream/TheLibraryOfBabel/babel_djvu.txt).

+To generate some text from a file of your choosing, try `./markov load [PATH]`.
+Note that this appears to segfault when reading larger files.

-To see a human-readable version of the Markov map, try `./markov map`.
+To see a human-readable version of the default Markov map, try `./markov map`.

 For help text, try `./markov help`.